Skip to content

 • rX, rY, rZ – Rotational adjustments in degrees

 These axes are defined relative to the robot’s camera or user-defined reference frame.
-Be sure to align your expectations with the frame used in your program.
+Ensure that your expectations are aligned with the framework used in your program.

 Best Practices for Visual Offset Placement